 Efficient use of assets

-The process of pro-market economic change, authorized in the 2011 VI Party Congress, improved the government’s capacity to coordinate some conflicting objectives.
-However, this never evolved into a coherently implemented policy program and has instead suffered from an endless stop-and-go dynamic.
-The monetary and exchange rate reform implemented on January 1, 2021, failed to achieve its goals of establishing a coherent monetary system for the country.
-While market reforms advanced with the legalization of small, medium and micro- enterprises, the state’s price-setting policies are stymieing growth in the agricultural sector.
-The large business sector controlled by the Cuban military’s entrepreneurial arm, GAESA, operates largely outside of the regular economic policy framework.
+The process of pro-market economic change, authorized in the 2011 VI Party Congress, improved the government’s capacity to coordinate conflicting objectives.
+However, it never evolved into a coherent policy program and has instead suffered from an endless stop-and-go dynamic.
+Monetary and exchange rate reform implemented on January 1, 2021, failed to establish a coherent monetary system.
+While market reforms advanced with the legalization of small, medium and microenterprises, restrictions and price-setting policies are deliberately hampering growth.
+By the end of 2024, controlling and containing the private sector officially became the prime goal, not its contribution to economic development.

 Policy coordination